teach-plt/www/README.md

 As part of the grading, you may be asked to explain your solution in person to a course teacher.
 Be prepared to get a call for such an explanation meeting.
 In particular, make sure you understand all parts of the solution (good documentation helps!).

+## Lab confidentiality

+Keep your lab solutions confidential!

+- If you post problems and discussions around the labs on Canvas etc., make sure you do not give away the solution.
+- Publishing the solution on the internet (e.g. in a GitHub repo) is **forbidden**.
+- *Even after the course is completed*, publishing remains forbidden, because labs are reused every year.

 # Exam